ibm-cloud-docs/EventStreams/using_kafka_api.md

  Use the following strings and properties.

 - Use the `bootstrap_endpoints` string as the list of bootstrap servers and pass this string of host and port pairs to your Kafka client.
-- Use `api_key` string as the API key.
+- Use the `api_key` string as the API key.
-- The `IAMOAuthBearerLoginCallbackHandler` is provided by the jar package `com.ibm.eventstreams:oauth-client:+`
+- The `IAMOAuthBearerLoginCallbackHandler` is provided by the jar package `com.ibm.eventstreams:oauth-client:+`.
-- IBM Cloud IAM's token endpoint `https://iam.cloud.ibm.com/identity/token` is configured to generate token from API key using specified grant type in jaas config.
-And this is done at client side thus API key is never sent to the server side and provides better security than a long-lived API key.
+- The {{site.data.keyword.iamlong}}'s token endpoint `https://iam.cloud.ibm.com/identity/token` is configured to generate token from the API key by using specified grant type in jaas config.
+It is done on client side, thus the API key is never sent to the server side and provides better security than a long-lived API key.
-- IBM Cloud IAM's key endpoint `https://iam.cloud.ibm.com/identity/keys` is configured to validate the token.
+- The {{site.data.keyword.iamshort}}'s key endpoint `https://iam.cloud.ibm.com/identity/keys` is configured to validate the token.

 For a Java client, the following example shows the minimum set of properties, where `${BOOTSTRAP_ENDPOINTS}`, and `${APIKEY}` are to be replaced by the values that you retrieved previously.